salesforcecli/plugin-orchestrator/messages/appframework.list.app.md

 # noResultsFound

-No AppFramework apps found in the org.
+No apps found in the org.

 # error.CertificateError